-If you love aguas frescas, you'll love Blueberry Lemonade, Iced Green Tea Lemonade, or Hibiscus Strawberry Refresher — all naturally sweetened, fruity, and ice-cold!
+If you love aguas frescas, Blueberry Lemonade, Iced Green Tea Lemonade, or Hibiscus Strawberry Refresher — all naturally sweetened, fruity, and ice-cold!

 Jump to:

 I first tried aguas frescas on a family trip to Mexico, sold by street vendors who made blending fruit and water feel like an art form.
 No preservatives.
 No concentrates.
-Just ripe fruit, cold water, a squeeze of lime, and love.
+Just ripe fruit, cold water, and a squeeze of lime.

-Back home, it’s what I make when the fruit on the counter is about to turn and I want something refreshing with no fuss.
-This homemade agua fresca recipe is light, easy, and endlessly adaptable — perfect for summer gatherings, casual dinners, or a pitcher in the fridge.
+Back home, it’s what I make when the fruit on the counter is about to turn, and I want something refreshing.
+This homemade agua fresca recipe is light, easy, and endlessly adaptable — perfect for summer gatherings, BBQs, or a pitcher in the fridge.

 - Straining optional: You get the choice: a smooth juice-like finish or a pulpier drink with more fiber and body.